Make a cheap grocery list, get free food and eat well when you are poor or just want to save money on groceries.

 Fruit: bananas and what is in season

-What are the cheapest foods to buy for a cheap grocery list?
+What are the best foods to buy for a cheap grocery list?

 Typically these foods are good buys all year round.

 Potatoes are healthy, filling and versatile.
-You can add potatoes to your meal and fix them a different way every day of the week.
+You can add potatoes to your meal and fix them in a different way every day of the week.
 Oven fries go great with sandwiches or eggs of any kind.
 Baked potatoes are great as a side dish or as a main dish if you stuff them with cheese & broccoli or chili and cheese or cheese and a little bacon if you find bacon on sale.

 Scalloped potatoes seem fancy as a side dish or add a little ham and you have a main dish.
 Potatoes can make the basis of a filling casserole.
 Fried potatoes are yummy as a side dish or make potato pancakes.
-Potatoes soup is filling and you can make it very basic with potatoes, broth, milk and seasoning or dress it up with a little cheese and bacon.
+Potatoes soup is filling and you can make it very basic with potatoes, broth, milk, and seasoning or dress it up with a little cheese and bacon.

 Onions & Celery